chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 I tried to compile chargebyte's Hardware EVerest Modules, but it fails to build.
 How can I fix this?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The EVerest mainline development is very dynamic and doesn't guarantee any stable API along the EVerest modules.
+The EVerest mainline development is very dynamic and does not guarantee any stable API along the EVerest modules.
 So after almost every EVerest release, chargebyte needs to adapt their modules to the latest API changes.